cuilakers/TwinGreedy/README.md

-*[·-·]:# Deterministic Approximation for Submodular Maximization over a Matroid in Nearly Linear Time
+*[·-·]:Deterministic Approximation for Submodular Maximization over a Matroid in Nearly Linear Time

 *[·-·]:This repository is the official implementation of [Deterministic Approximation for Submodular Maximization over a Matroid in Nearly Linear Time]().